-Start with a small space to start, so you can make progress slowly without getting too overwhelmed— one shelf, a small cabinet or drawer works.
+Start with a small space/area, so you don't get too overwhelmed—try one shelf, a small cabinet or a drawer.

 ORGANIZE + CLEAN

-If you need to buy more food ingredients, like grains, nuts and seeds, buy in bulk.
+Pro tip: if you need grains, nuts and seeds, buy in bulk.
 It's a lot more affordable in the long run and will stay fresh when stored correctly.

 MAINTAIN THE SPACE